Buzzwords change over the years, don’t they?

 What do all these foods have in common - sugar, fruits, vegetables, wheat/flour products, rice and other grains?
 They are all carbohydrates.

-Without reducing the amount of carbs we consume (not fibrous vegetables!) we will never be able to decrease the amount of sugar/insulin damage and inflammation that contributes to chronic diseases like obesity, heart disease, metabolic syndrome, Type II diabetes and more.
+Without reducing the amount of carbs we consume (not fibrous vegetables!) we will never be able to decrease the amount of sugar/insulin damage and inflammation that contributes to chronic diseases like obesity, heart disease, metabolic syndrome, diabetes and more.

 Counting Up Your Carbs May Surprise You